hat-open/hat-gateway/docs/devices/modbus.rst

     * ``CONNECTING``

-        Data polling is enabled and all data read requests have resulted in timeout or haven't completed.
+        Data polling is enabled and some data read requests have resulted in timeout or haven't completed.

     * ``CONNECTED``

-        Data polling is enabled and data with valid read request response exists.
+        Data polling is enabled or and all data read responses have been received.

 Polling of data values can be enabled/disabled based on `device_id`.
 Initially, polling for all remote devices is disabled and has to be explicitly enabled.